fluid-project/infusion-docs/src/documents/to-do/DeveloperIntroductionToInfusionFramework.md

 ### Restructuring Infusion Components

 Infusion's configuration-oriented components make it easier to restructure code, especially as component configuration becomes unwieldy.
-In the example below, we extract the two logger components into separate component definitions from the main component that includes them as subcomponents.
+In the example below, we extract the two "say hello" components into separate component definitions from the main component, then include them as subcomponents of the main component.
+We've also added a listener to the main component to announce (once) when it is finished creation.

 ```
-// The console logging functionality is now defined as a separate
+// The console hello functionality is now defined as a separate
 // component
-fluid.defaults("fluid.helloWorld.consoleLogger", {
+fluid.defaults("fluid.helloWorld.consoleHello", {
     gradeNames: ["fluid.modelComponent"],
     model: {
-        logMessage: "{helloWorld}.model.message"
+        message: "{helloWorld}.model.message"
     },
     modelListeners: {
+        "message": "{that}.sayHello"
+    },
+    invokers: {
-        "logMessage": {
+        sayHello: {
             "this": "console",
             "method": "log",
+            // Here, "{that}" means the context of the current
+            // component configuration (consoleHello)
-            "args": ["consoleLogger:", "{that}.model.logMessage"]
+            "args": ["{that}.model.message"]
+        },
     }
-    }
 });

-// The web page logging functionality is now defined as a separate
+// The web page hello functionality is now defined as a separate
 // component
-fluid.defaults("fluid.helloWorld.viewLogger", {
+fluid.defaults("fluid.helloWorld.displayHello", {
     gradeNames: ["fluid.modelComponent"],
     model: {
-        logMessage: "{helloWorld}.model.message"
+        message: "{helloWorld}.model.message"
     },
     modelListeners: {
+        "message": "{that}.displayHello"
+    },
+    invokers: {
-        "logMessage": {
+        displayHello: {
             "this": "{helloWorld}.dom.messageArea",
             "method": "html",
-            "args": ["{that}.model.logMessage"]
+            "args": ["{that}.model.message"]
         }
     }
 });